When life gets too stressful, try watching some anime comedy series.

 This method works on both desktop PCs and mobile phones or tablets.

 - Purchase (or start a free trial) of a VPN.
 NordVPN works for this purpose.

 - In the settings, choose the country that you know has the title you want to watch as your location.

-- Fire up the VPN and wait for it to do its magic
+- Fire up the VPN

 - Once you’re connected, navigate to Netflix (or whatever streaming app you’re using)

 - Search the anime name in the search bar and you should see it pop up.

 Enjoy!
 Please note that if your Netflix library doesn’t update to reflect the country you selected in your VPN, you may have to clear the Netflix cache first and try again.
 This may be the same for other streaming platforms as well!

 To to do this, go to settings -> apps -> Netflix -> clear cache.
 I’ve had no trouble using this method and I still use NordVPN to watch anime from various Netflix country libraries daily.